Second quantized quantum field theory based on invariance properties of locally conformally flat space-times: Introduction

-Morphisms for ${\mathcal F}$ and ${\mathcal H}$ are intertwining operators and such intertwining operators can be constructed using $K$ invariant matrix valued measures.
-This form of invariance which is associated with the dual action of $K$ on ${\bf R}^4$ and ${\bf C}^4$ is shown to be satisfied by the scalar field, photon, electron and W boson propagators.
-It is also shown to be satisfied by the measures associated with fermion loops and the electron self energy.
+Morphisms for ${\mathcal F}$ and ${\mathcal H}$ are intertwining operators and such intertwining operators can be constructed using $K$ covariant matrix valued measures.
+This form of covariance which is associated with the dual action of $K$ on ${\bf R}^4$ and ${\bf C}^4$ is shown to be satisfied by the scalar field, photon, electron and W boson propagators.
+Scattering processes with $k$ $|$in$>$ and $l$ $|$out$>$ particles are associated with linear maps which intertwine with the action of $K$ (morphisms) $\Xi:{\mathcal H}_k\rightarrow{\mathcal D}_l$ (where ${\mathcal D}_l$ is a certain space of smooth functions) which can be generated by order $(k,l)$ intertwining kernels.